Cie1vester/SimpleRESTful/README.md

 # SimpleRESTful
-RESTful Web Services using any Spring
+A simple RESTful Web Services project using Spring boot